GULibrarySandbox/intro-data-wrangle/README.md

-# Griffith University Library workshop - Introduction to Data Wrangling with OpenRefine
+# Introduction to Data Wrangling with OpenRefine
+Self-paced online workshop developed by Griffith University Library Content adapted from Data Carpentry lessons workshop-template-b by evanwill is built using Jekyll on GitHub Pages.
+The site is styled using Bootstrap with FontAwesome icons.